 When you choose to split a hive, you will probably choose a strong hive with a prolific queen.
 You will need a frame or two of brood and eggs.

-A good mix of both capped and uncapped brood would be beneficial because the capped brood will soon become nurse bees allowing the existing nurse bees to turn to foraging.
+A good mix of both capped and uncapped broods would be beneficial because the capped brood will soon become nurse bees allowing the existing nurse bees to turn to forage.

 4. Brush in a Couple of Frames of Nurse Bees

 Nurse bees are the lifeline of both brood and queen.
 You cannot have a successful queen without them.
 They are not very difficult to identify.